Running With Plantar Fasciitis: Can You Do It Safely?

 If you have a high arch or overpronate, excessive strain can be placed on the plantar fascia when you run, increasing your risk of plantar fasciitis.

-Consider seeing a podiatrist for custom orthotics to properly support your foot or test out over-the-counter inserts if you want to keep running with plantar fasciitis.
+Consider seeing a podiatrist for custom orthotics to properly support your foot, or try over-the-counter inserts if you want to keep running with plantar fasciitis.

 #5: Reduce Your Volume

-It’s definitely possible to train through mild plantar fasciitis, so long as it is relatively mild, but you should consider reducing your volume while you heal.
+It’s definitely possible to train through mild plantar fasciitis, but you should consider reducing your volume while you heal.

 Low-impact cross-training exercises like aqua jogging, cycling, and swimming can reduce the strain on the plantar fascia while still enabling a good cardio workout.